Updated September 15, 2020

 Ready to get started with online therapy?
 Get started with online therapy with a BetterHelp therapist (and make in-office therapy hassles a thing of the past.)

-- Get matched with your therapist based on discipline, modality, availability, and cost.
+- Take our questionnaire and get matched with your therapist based on discipline, modality, availability, and cost.

 - Decide how you want to attend your BetterHelp therapy sessions.

 - Login for your session when it's time.

 - Ask and answer questions about real-life challenges.

 - Put your therapy session advice into action.